victor999/esp32-bt-serial/README.md

 1. Connect RX/TX of your ESP32 to your serial port.
 (ESP32 RX goest to port TX and so on).

 2. Define it in your telemetry output.
-Like "arducopter -D /dev/ttyO5".
-Baudrate is 57600
+Like "arducopter ... -D /dev/ttyO5 ...".
+Baudrate is 57600 - default baudrate in arducopter

 3. At your laptop discover Bluetooth device "ESP32test"